Where is digital radio available?

 Latency is a part of digital systems generally and applies equally to digital TV.
 Approximately 3-4 seconds of latency for DAB+ digital radio is unavoidable resulting from system implementation delays.
 There is a trade-off between reducing these delays and the likelihood of errors being transmitted.
 CRA has worked closely with broadcasters to minimise the delays as far as it is possible to do so.
 Buffering delays may also be experienced in digital receivers; these are not related to the actual DAB+ broadcasts.

 Radio is planned by the Government into specific licence areas.
-Generally digital reception is good, however some postcodes covering large regions may contain areas that do not receive optimal reception because of terrain shielding.
-The digital radio team have commenced planning the installation of equipment to boost coverage in some areas.
+Generally digital reception is good, however some postcodes and suburbs covering large regions may contain areas that do not receive optimal reception because of building or terrain shielding.
+The digital radio team have commenced the installation of equipment to boost coverage in some areas.
 Commercial Radio Australia (CRA) requests that listeners advise them of any coverage issues by emailing their street name, suburb, state and postcode to email@example.com.
 This feedback will help to determine areas which require coverage improvements and will be used to improve future coverage.

 When will I be able to receive digital radio in other areas outside Sydney, Melbourne, Brisbane, Adelaide and Perth?

 Commercial Radio Australia (CRA) has already started planning the digital radio rollout in other areas throughout Australia, low power DAB+ digital radio trials have switched on in Canberra and Darwin.
-CRA is working with the Federal Government to allocate VHF Band III spectrum in regional areas for the rollout of digital radio services across Australia.
+CRA is working with the Federal Government to plan and to allocate VHF Band III spectrum in regional areas for the rollout of digital radio services across Australia.